 We're proposing a permanent 30 km/h speed limit in central Riccarton and a 40 km/h speed limit through adjacent side streets between Riccarton Road and Riccarton Bush.

-Find out more information and have your say on the proposal.(external link)
+Find out more about the proposal.(external link)

 Replacing the sewer pipes